 A three-course sequence exploring how language and literature define identity under the pressures of colonialism, emigration, and immigration in Ireland—a country in which a poet was appointed to the first Senate, creative writers receive an income tax exemption, and the national symbol is a literary harp.
-After three weeks at WWU, we’ll depart for five weeks of springtime in Ireland.
+After two weeks of telecommuting (with some optional in-person meetings in Bellingham), we'll depart for five weeks of springtime in Ireland.
 Coursework includes English-language literature study in Dublin, Sligo, and Inishmore (Aran Islands), plus a two-week Irish language immersion experience in rural Connemara.
 Flexible post-travel coursework allows students the option of continuing on for summer travel or opportunities abroad.

 We are making two of the three courses available to students in 300- and 400-level options, to fulfill requirements for a broader group of students:

 - ENG 342/415: Irish Poetry and Politics (5 credits)

 - ENG 311/321/410: Irish Literature of Emigration and Immigration (5 credits)

 - Irish Language Immersion, acceptable as transfer credit for ENG 439 (4 credits)

 - 14 credits can be applied towards the English major or minor,

 - or 14 credits can be applied towards the Linguistics major,

 - or one elective course in the Digital Humanities minor.

 - Credit options: